 The slow deterioration of his dexterity has resulted in a long-term grieving process, he said.
 Periodically throughout his adult life, Johnson has used psychedelic drugs for physical, mental and spiritual release.

 A growing number of people are taking psychedelics for healing.
-Advocates say drugs like LSD, psilocybin, MDMA, DMT, ayahuasca and ketamine provide an array of potential applications, from treating eating disorders to helping terminal cancer patients find peace.
+Advocates say drugs like LSD, psilocybin, MDMA, DMT, ayahuasca and ketamine provide a kaleidoscopic array of potential applications, from treating eating disorders to helping terminal cancer patients find peace.

-Scientists still don’t know exactly how psychedelics help people process trauma, said Brad Burge, director of communications for the Multidisciplinary Association for Psychedelic Studies (MAPS), a nonprofit organization based in Santa Cruz that is conducting clinical trials of psychotherapy assisted by MDMA, aka ecstasy.
+Scientists still don’t know exactly how psychedelics help people process trauma, said Brad Burge, director of communications for the Multidisciplinary Association for Psychedelic Studies, a nonprofit organization based in Santa Cruz that is conducting clinical trials of psychotherapy assisted by MDMA, a.k.a. ecstasy.